nik-hil/nik-hil.github.io/_posts/2019-06-29-Design_Anchor_Boxes_in_object_detection.md

 `size` divides the image and creates the grid.

-`size` decides how far anchor box is placed in the image.
+`size` decides how far the anchor box is placed in the image.

 See with one size of (2,2) how boxes are placed.

-With in each grid, all the 9 boxes will be placed.
+Within each grid, all the 9 boxes will be placed.

 ```Python